erik0p/RayTracer/README.md

     - `v1/vt1/vn1 v2/vt2/vn2 v3/vt3/vn3` forms a triangle with three vertices and attachs a normal and texture coordinate to each vertex

 *softshadows*
-- `softshadows` simulates how light bleeds around objects and doesn't cast a hard shadow
+- `softshadows` simulates how light would cast shadows around the edges of objects that appear fuzzy
 - `flag` 0 for off and 1 for on.
 Omitting this defaults to off

 **Example scene description**